JarvisK032/Data_Structure/2-Set.md

 # Set

-A queue is a linear data structure that follows the principle of "first-in, first-out" (FIFO).It represents a collection of elements where new elements are inserted at one end(back), and existing elements are removed from the other end (front).

-The purpose of using queue is to provide an efficient way to manage elements in a sequential order, following the FIFO principle.
-It allows for the insertion of elements at one end and removal from the other, making it suitable for scenarios where order matters, such as task scheduling, event handling, and managing resources in a fair manner.
+A set is a data structure that represents a collection of distinct elements with no specific order.
+The purpose of using sets are to ensure uniqueness, perform efficient membership testing, and leverage set operations for combining, comparing, or analyzing collections of elements.
+Sets provide a convenient and efficient way to work with distinct values and solve problems related to uniqueness and set theory.
+It is commonly used to perform operations such as membership testing, intersection, union, and difference.

-## EXAMPLE OF LINKED LIST
+## EXAMPLE OF SET

-A queue can be visualized as a real-life queue, such as people waiting in line.
+Let's use hashing as an example, the set is able to add, remove, and test for membership in O(1) time.

 ![guess_design](queue.jpeg)